 What does a CV look like?

 Below is an example of a mid-career CV:

 A résumé is similar to a CV, though it’s typically shorter (no longer than one page) and is generally used for job applications across North America.

-As recruiters only spend six seconds reviewing applications, résumés are intended to help jobseekers stand out from the crowd in just as little amount of time.
+As hiring managers only spend six seconds reviewing applications, résumés are intended to help jobseekers stand out from the crowd in just as little amount of time.

 Like CVs, résumés should be tailored to the specific job you’re applying for.
 Unlike CVs, however, they don’t need to be in chronological order or cover your entire career history and educational background.

 Résumés are primarily used in the US and Canada and, to a lesser extent, Australia.
-That said, if you’re based in the US but applying for a job in England, for example, you would need to write a CV and take note of the résume differences around the world.
+That said, if you’re based in the US but applying for a job in England, for example, it would best advised to write a CV and take note of the résume differences around the world.

 Here’s a sample of a mid-career résumé that could accompany a cover letter:

 What are the key differences between a CV and a résumé?

 If you’re still a bit perplexed, let’s go through the main differences between a CV and résumé.